shierve/NEM-voting-specifications/README.md

 where NB..UG can be any poll address from the mainnet or testnet.

 The program will log to the terminal the details and results of the poll.

+This implementation and its results, along with the standard definition in this document, should be used as reference by anybody implementing vote counting.